-The aim of this article is develop people's understanding of how psychology can be applied to sports performance and exercise environments.
+The aim of this article is to develop people's understanding of how psychology can be applied to sports performance and exercise environments.
 It will also provide information on sports and exercise psychology and how they can influence the performance of individuals and teams.
 I am going to talk through three different theories and analyse and explain each one.

 What Is Personality?